Easy eco-friendly swaps for a sustainable Christmas

 This 10-pack is illustrated with Christmas cheer and printed on seeded paper, which can be planted once read.
 Plant within two years for a blooming garden and happier bees!

 We also love the recyclable cards from Wildflower Favours.
 This eco-friendly brand is committed to saving the bees.
 Each card comes with a packet of British wildflower seeds, grown without pesticides.

 For many, getting a little jolly is one of the joys of the festive period.
 Opting for an organic wine is a fantastic way to treat yourself and the environment this Christmas.

 Organic viticulture and farming has a wealth of benefits for the planet.
 Many mainstream winemakers use chemical pesticides or fertilisers, which can ruin the PH balance of the soil, impact biodiversity and infiltrate nearby waterways.
 Organic winemakers avoid these substances, meaning their practices can actually increase soil microbe levels, encouraging flora and fauna to flourish.
 They’re also less impactful on soil and more carbon efficient.

 Liz has collaborated with award-winning organic drinks supplier Vintage Roots to put together the Liz Earle Wellbeing Organic Wine Box.
-This collection of her all-time favourites contains everything you need for Christmas – from rich dinnertime reds to a delightful pudding wine.
+Enjoy one of Liz’s favourite festive fizzes with six bottles of il Grillo.

 Plus, organic wines tend to use fewer additives like sulphites.
 Rumour has it that it even leaves you with less of a hangover, so it’s really a win-win for everyone.